danadalis/LEMH-Server/README.md

 ----------
 ### **WordPress**
 ##### **Creating a MySQL Database**
-We're going to create the database by command because we're cool.
-You can also do this directly though phpMyAdmin.
-Replase the `database`, `user`, and `password` entries in the code below.
+We're going to create the database by command linr because we're cool.
+You can also do this directly though phpMyAdmin, if you're not as cool.
+Replace the `database`, `user`, and `password` variables in the code below.
 ```
 mysql -u root -p
 CREATE DATABASE database;